IT Sustainability Dashboards

 Common Barriers to IT Sustainability Dashboards

-- High Initial Costs: The upfront investment in dashboard tools and technologies.
+1. High Initial Costs: The upfront investment in hardware, software, and training can be a deterrent.

-- Resistance to Change: Employees may be hesitant to adopt new systems.
+3. Resistance to Change: Employees may be reluctant to adopt new technologies or processes.

 Solutions and Best Practices